d3x0r/STFRPhysics/whitepaper.md

 Existing development concentrated only on pure rotations, with 0 real part on the log-quaternion.
-The real part is just a scalar of elevation from 1 to infinite and 1 to 0 at the same rate; it migt be considered an elevation or offset, but a motion inertia or velocity vector has nothing to do the axis of rotation, and neither do accelerations, so this must still be `apply()`ed to the actual acceleration vector, since that vector is actually outside the current rotation.
+The real part is just a scalar of elevation from 1 to infinite and 1 to 0 at the same rate; it migt be considered an elevation or offset, but a motion inertia or velocity vector has nothing to do the axis of rotation, and neither do accelerations, so this must still be computed with a cross product of the actual acceleration vector.

-Figure M
+__Figure R__
 ```
    exp( 0+(x,y,z)ε ) = cos( (|x|+|y|+|z|)/2)
                      + sin((|x|+|y|+|z|)/2) * ( (x/sqrt(x*x+y*y+z*z))/sin(angle/2)